hpgavin/multivarious/README.md

     TextEdit ~/.zprofile   # macOS
     pico ~/.profile        # linux
     ```
-    If you saved multivarious to the Code directory on your Desktop, add one or two of the following three lines to your profile. <br>
+    If you saved multivarious to the Code directory on your Desktop, copy one or two of the following three lines below and paste it into your profile. <br>
-    Change "my_user_name" to your computer login ID. <br>
-    Change the path to match the multivarious installation directory on your computer. <br>
     ```bash
     $env:PYTHONPATH="$env:PYTHONPATH;C:\Users\my_user_name\Desktop\Code\multivarious/" # Windows
     PYTHONPATH="$PYTHONPATH:/Users/my_user_name/Desktop/Code/multivarious/" # macOS
     PYTHONPATH="$PYTHONPATH:/home/my_user_name/Desktop/Code/multivarious/"  # linux
     export PYTHONPATH                                    # only for macOS and linux
     ```
+    Change "my_user_name" to your computer login ID. <br>
+    Change the path to match the multivarious installation directory on your computer. <br>
-    Save and exit your editor.
+    Save your profile and close your editor.
     Activate the changes by typing one of the following into the terminal ...
     ```bash
     . $PROFILE             # Windows